Spreadeagle (position)

+Sport

 The spreadeagle position is frequently seen in various fields of human activity, particularly sports.
 It is commonly used in Olympic weightlifting, cheerleading, freestyle skiing, gymnastics, basketball, swimming and dance such as contemporary ballet.
 The spread eagle in figure skating is one of the moves in the field which makes the sport particularly associated with the position.
 It is also practiced in sky diving and appears in rock climbing and freestyle motocross.